 In 2023, the best currency to bring for your Cuba holiday is euros or Canadian dollars, although US dollars are accepted on the black market and by private enterprises.

 You can change euros or Canadian dollars in official exchange offices in Cuba or with a trusted person in Cuba.

 Can You Use US Dollars In Cuba?

-The reason is that the government has an “amnesty” for people returning US dollars that are circulating on the street on the black market in order to reduce the amount of US dollars floating around.
+The reason is that the government has an “amnesty” for people returning US dollars circulating on the street on the “black market” to try to reduce the amount of US dollars floating around.

-My advice, nevertheless, is to bring euros, or Canadian dollars, in cash instead of dollars for your Cuba holiday to be on the safe side.
+My advice, nevertheless, is to bring euros, or Canadian or U.S. dollars, in cash for your Cuba holiday.

 What Are The Two Currencies Uses In Cuba?

 There are no longer two currencies in Cuba in 2023.